18vishaka/SAMSUNG-PD-TRAINING-/README.md

 check_clock_tree
 ```

+Usage of check_clock_tree:

+Analysis: The check_clock_tree command is used to analyze the quality and characteristics of the generated clock tree.
+It checks for issues such as skew, insertion delay, and hold time violations, which could affect the functionality and performance of the design.

+Optimization: After running the command, you can make adjustments to the clock tree, if necessary, to improve its quality.
+This might involve changing buffer placements, resizing buffers, or altering the clock tree topology.

+Verification: It's important to ensure that the clock tree meets the design specifications and requirements.
+The check_clock_tree command helps in verifying that the clock tree adheres to these specifications and constraints.

 The report provides a comprehensive assessment of the Quality of Results (QoR) of the clock tree that has been constructed.
 It offers insights into various key aspects, including:

 - **Multi-Voltage Violations**: The report examines whether there are any violations related to multi-voltage domains.
 Managing voltage domains is critical for proper chip operation and avoiding voltage-related issues.